 Anyone having persistent headaches or pain that isn’t manageable with simple home treatment should make an appointment to see a doctor.
 Anyone who uses home blood pressure monitors and finds that their blood pressure is consistently higher than the recommended limits, or that it is occasionally much higher than the recommended limits, should make an appointment with their doctor.

-A hypertensive crisis is a sudden sharp rise in blood pressure, usually with a systolic of over 180 and a diastolic over 120.
+A hypertensive crisis is a sudden sharp rise in blood pressure, usually with a systolic pressure of over 180 and a diastolic pressure of over 120.
 A hypertensive crisis is a medical emergency as it causes a significant risk of serious acute events such as stroke or other organ damage.
 Extremely high blood pressure can also be a symptom of other conditions such as problems with the heart or kidneys.
 A severe headache is one of the symptoms associated with a hypertensive crisis.

 Other symptoms of a hypertensive crisis can include: